ganeti/ganeti/doc/design-upgrade.rst

 =======================================================

-During the upgrade procedure, the only ganeti process still running is the one instance of ``gnt-upgrade``.
+During the upgrade procedure, the only ganeti process still running is the one instance of ``gnt-cluster upgrade``.
 This process is also responsible for eventually removing the queue drain.
 Therefore, we have to provide means to resume this process, if it dies unintentionally.
 The process itself will handle SIGTERM gracefully by either undoing all changes